 There are a total of 240 places in post-16 (years 12 & 13); with 120 places specifically for Year 12.
-All applicants who meet the entry criteria will be admitted if 120, or fewer, apply.

-The Academy's Year 11 scholars who meet the required entry criteria, can progress automatically into Year 12.
+Because the Academy is an all-through Academy, the Academy's Year 11 students who meet the required entry criteria, can progress automatically into Year 12.
 The PAN for external applications is 10.

-If fewer of the Academy's Year 11 scholars' progress to Post 16, additional external applicants who meet the required entry criteria will be admitted up to the overall Year 12 capacity.
+The Academy will accordingly admit up to 10 applicants if sufficient applications are received.
+If fewer of the Academy's Year 11 students' progress to Post 16, additional external applicants who meet the required entry criteria will be admitted up to the overall Year 12 capacity.

 Full details of the minimum and / or specific course entry requirements will be published in the post-16 information that is available annually.
-Scholars not currently on roll at the Academy who wish to join post-16 must complete a post-16 application form and return it to the Academy by the advertised deadline date.
+Students not currently on roll at the Academy who wish to join post-16 must complete and submit a post-16 application form (available here).

-Where there are more application than places available and those applicants meet the entry criteria, applications will be ranked in accordance with the oversubscription criteria listed above.
+Where there are more applications than places available and those applicants meet the entry criteria, applications will be ranked in accordance with the oversubscription criteria listed above.